|

 tepal |

 distinguished from each other.
-They are different colors
+They are usually of different colors

-is called a tepal.
+then called tepals.
 They tend to be common in many groups

 |